Conservation Officer Report

 Water Resource Enforcement Officers

-If you missed a fall class and are over 18, check on-line for Adult Home Study or On-Line course information is also located at www.mndnr.gov.
+If you missed a fall class and are over 18, check online for the online course information.
+(It’s also at www.mndnr.gov.)

-Please check the DNR WEB SITE www.mndnr.gov for a current class listing of all DNR Enforcement Youth Snowmobile Safety Courses and instructor training sessions.
-Adult Snowmobile Safety Training CDs are available by calling 1-800-366-8917 or 1-888-MINNDNR.
+Please check the DNR website www.mndnr.gov for a current class listing of all DNR Enforcement Youth and Adult Snowmobile Safety Courses and instructor training sessions.

-Reminder---anyone born after December 31st, 1979 cannot purchase a license to hunt in Minnesota without first taking a DNR Safety Training Course and receiving a certificate.
-In addition many states have even more stringent mandatory Hunter Education requirements.
-Check before you go!!!
+Reminder: Anyone born after December 31, 1979 cannot purchase a license to hunt in Minnesota without first taking a DNR Safety Training Course and receiving a certificate.
+In addition, many states have even more stringent mandatory Hunter Education requirements.
+Check before you go!

-Reminder---Any resident born after December 31st, 1976, who operates a snowmobile in Minnesota, must possess a snowmobile Certificate.
-Two options are available to complete certification, 11 and older can attend the traditional youth course.
-Those 16 or older can take the at home CD course.
+Reminder: Any resident born after December 31, 1976, who operates a snowmobile in Minnesota must possess a snowmobile certificate.
+Two options are available to complete certification.
+Ages 11 and older can take the online course and hands-on day or attend the traditional youth course.
+Those 16 or older can take the online course.

-Reminder---Anyone born after July 1st, 1987, who operates an ATV on public lands and waters in Minnesota, must successfully complete the ATV Safety Training CD course.
-Persons under age 16 must complete the ATV CD Course and riding component before riding on public lands.
-Youth/Adult ATV Training CDs are available by calling 1-800-366-8917 or 1-888-MINNDNR.
+Reminder: Anyone born after July 1, 1987, who operates an ATV on public lands and waters in Minnesota must successfully complete the ATV Safety Training online course.
+People under age 16 must complete the ATV online course and riding component before riding on public lands.
+Please direct questions to 1-800-366-8917 or 1-888-MINNDNR.